surveyjs/survey-library/docs/design-survey-conditional-logic.md

 ## Boolean Expressions

 Boolean expressions evaluate to `true` or `false`.
-You can use them to specify whether a specific survey element is visible, read-only, or required.
+You can use them to define whether a specific survey element is visible, read-only, or required.
 Assign Boolean expressions to the [visibleIf](https://surveyjs.io/Documentation/Library/?id=Question#visibleIf), [enableIf](https://surveyjs.io/Documentation/Library/?id=Question#enableIf), and [requiredIf](https://surveyjs.io/Documentation/Library/?id=Question#requiredIf) properties of questions, panels, and pages.

 A survey parses and runs all Boolean expressions on startup.
 If an expression evaluates to `false`, the corresponding element becomes invisible (or read-only, or optional); if `true`, the element becomes visible (or enabled, or required).
 After any value used in an expression changes, the survey re-runs all Boolean expressions.